Frank George Woollard: Significance of Woollard's work

-Woollard's application of flow production beginning in 1923 means that timelines for discoveries and attributions of key accomplishments in Lean management must be revised.
+Woollard's application of flow production beginning in 1923 means that timelines for discoveries and attributions of key accomplishments in flow production must be revised.
 For example, Kiichiro Toyoda is credited with creating Just-in-Time (JIT) production in 1937, while Taiichi Ohno is credited with inventing "supermarkets" in 1953 to supply downstream processes.
 These innovations were established and used in flow production by Woollard between 1923 and 1925.
 Other innovations, such as autonomation, appear to have been discovered independently by Sakichi Toyoda and Frank Woollard.

 Woollard's work is important because he was not a technocrat solely interested in using new machines to replace men and increase productive output.
 He warned people that flow is the objective, and machinery can be helpful but is not necessary to achieve it.
 He also warned against falling in love with machinery for its own sake.

 Woollard viewed factory workers as part of the production system, not separate from it, and gave them responsibilities that normally would have been handled by supervisors.
 He also allowed workers to participate in efforts to improve production processes which was innovative for its time, but was rudimentary and more limited compared to Toyota's systematic development of workers capabilities post-World War II.
 Further, Woollard understood that achieving flow in production activities alone was not enough; management and workers must work to connect all processes, from beginning to end, to achieve flow throughout the enterprise.

 Woollard clearly understood the idea and practice of continuous improvement in a flow environment, saying: "the virtue of flow production lies in the fact that it brings all inconsistencies into the light of day and so provides the opportunity for correcting them," and "[the] high visibility conferred on the company's activities by flow production will lead to unceasing and continuous improvement" (Woollard, 1954, p.
 87).

 Additionally, Woollard understood that to achieve flow production, management practice had to be non-zero-sum, meaning that workers had to be respected and also benefit from flow production, in addition to customers.
 He recognised that in order for flow to exist, the interests of key stakeholders cannot be marginalised.
 Flow must cause no harm; if it does, then material and information will not flow.
-Woollard understood and practised what today we call "Continuous Improvement" and "Respect for People" – the two principles of Lean management, and embodied them in his 18 principles of flow production (Woollard, 1954, p.
+Woollard understood and practised what today we call "Continuous Improvement" and "Respect for People" – the two principles of flow production, and embodied them in his 18 principles of flow production (Woollard, 1954, p.
 51).

 Woollard's work in flow production in the mid-to-late 1920s pre-dates Kiichiro Toyoda's interest in flow production by nearly 15 years.
 It is notable that Woollard's work was well publicised in technical automotive production and engineering journals.
 Papers written by Woollard and William Morris showed their strong desire to share the details of their innovative continuous flow production system with others and to showcase British industrial prowess.
 Their work was no secret and was readily available to anyone interested in learning about advanced automobile production methods.